Torino FC: Colours and badge

-Since then, the traditional home uniform of Torino has been composed of a kit combined with traditionally white but occasionally also maroon shorts, and black socks cuffed maroon.
-It has not been unusual however to see the team take to the field with maroon socks, especially at the turn of the 1970s and 1980s when the team permanently adopted a complete maroon kit.
+Since then, the traditional home jersey of Torino has been composed of a kit combined with white, but occasionally also maroon shorts and black socks with maroon cuff.
+However, it has not been unusual to see the team take to the field with maroon socks, especially at the turn of the 1970s and 1980s when the team permanently adopted a complete maroon kit.
 The away uniform, usually in reverse colours, consists of a white shirt with contrasting cuffs, maroon or sometimes white shorts, white socks and a maroon lapel.
-Cyclically, an away shirt with a diagonal maroon band has also been used.
-This is an homage to River Plate, the Argentine club which has had close historical ties to Torino since the tragedy of Superga. the shirt was debuted on 6 January 1953 in a league match against Milan, ending 1–1.
+In contrast, an away shirt with a diagonal maroon band has also been used.
+This is an homage to River Plate, the Argentine club which has had close historical ties to Torino since the Superga air disaster. the shirt was debuted on 6 January 1953 in a 1–1 league draw against Milan.

 The Torino club badge has always featured a rampant bull, the symbol of the city of Turin.
 The current badge was adopted in the 2005–06 season, the first following the bankruptcy of Torino Calcio.
 The "1906" on the left side of the shield was later added to denote the founding year of the historic Foot-Ball Club Torino.

-In the 1980s, the Torino badge was square in shape with a stylised bull and the words "Torino Calcio."
+In the 1980s, the Torino badge was square in shape with a stylised bull and the words "Torino Calcio".
 This badge is still held in high regard by the fans, and in 2013 it was voted by the readers of Guerin Sportivo as the most beautiful club logo of all time.
 From 1990 until the bankruptcy, the badge in use recalled the one used at the time of the Grande Torino, with the important difference that the right side of the oval crossed the letter "T" and "C" (initials of "Torino Calcio") instead of the letters "A", "C" and "T" (initials of "Associazione Calcio Torino").

 In 2017, the Irish club Wexford Youths renamed itself Wexford F.C. and adopted a new crest with rampant bull, inspired by Torino's.
 Club chairman Mick Wallace is known to be a Torino fan.